Your Passport to Global Affairs

 What's Up at NCWA?

-Lecture Schedule for 2024-2025 Season
+Lecture Schedule

-Out of Peril and Chaos:
+"Out of Peril and Chaos:

-Can We Find Order?
+Can We Find Order??"

-2024 Lectures
+2024 Lectures and Programs

-Monday, November 4: “Pipe Dream or Strategic Windfall: What the United States Should Expect from India in a Changing World Order”, Dr. Daniel S. Markey, a Senior Advisor on South Asia at the United States Institute of Peace and a Senior Fellow at the Johns Hopkins School of Advanced International Studies (SAIS).
+Monday, November 4: “Pipe Dream or Strategic Windfall: What the United States Should Expect from India in a Changing World Order” Dr. Daniel S. Markey, a senior advisor on South Asia at the United States Institute of Peace and a Senior Fellow at the Johns Hopkins School of Advanced International Studies (SAIS).

-Monday, November 18: Germany, NATO and Nuclear Doctrine “Germany after Merkel - Still a Leader of the Free World?”, Dr. Liana Fix, a fellow for Europe at the Council on Foreign Relations and an adjunct faculty member at Georgetown University in the Center for German and European Studies.
+Monday, November 18: Germany, NATO and Nuclear Doctrine: “Germany after Merkel - Still a Leader of the Free World?”
+Dr. Liana Fix, a fellow for Europe at the Council on Foreign Relations and an adjunct faculty member at Georgetown University in the Center for German and European Studies.

 Monday, December 2: "Are We Embedded In a New Cold War?
 Will Russia Win?"
 Ian J. Brzezinski leads the Brzezinski Group, which provides strategic insight and advice to commercial and government clients, and is a Senior Fellow at the Atlantic Council’s Brent Scowcroft Center on Strategy and Security.